MSSputnik/s3scripts/local/README.md

-# s3scripts using curl and openssh
+# s3scripts using local file system commands
 Simple scripts to interact with a S3 bucket.

 ## Reqirements